Improwised/kb.repairrabbit.github.io/content/FAQs/how-to-check-the-store-status.md

 Click “Stores”
 ![How to check the store status?](/images/faq's/how_to_check_the_store_status/select_store_from_the_list.png)

-Now select a particular store, here the system will display all the data about the store.
+Now select the store, here the system will display all the data about selected store.
 ![How to check the store status?](/images/faq's/how_to_check_the_store_status/here_system_will_show_the details.png)